-- they generally only have one canal (back teeth usually have 3 or more, and sometimes a canal can be missed)
+- they generally only have one canal (back teeth usually have three or more, and some canals can be hard to find)

-- the canal tends to be quite straight (unlike canals in back teeth)
+- the canal tends to be quite straight, compared to canals in back teeth

 - they’re easier for the dentist to access because they’re at the front and